Discover your strengths and skills.

 Unemployment has become the norm for school leavers in the MENA region.
 The average spell of unemployment for school leavers in Egypt, for example, is nearly 34 months.
 In its 2012 report, the World Economic Forum stated that ‘these young people are in dire need of an economic future, which will support the conditions for human development, as well as vibrant and inclusive social cohesion’.

 WHO IS INVOLVED?

-Key partners in the project are HSBC; the British Council in MENA; and UK delivery partner Spark+Mettle.
+Key partners in the project are HSBC; the British Council in MENA; and UK delivery partner The Goodall Foundation.

 The British Council has direct relationships with overseas ministries and education providers and forged a partnership with HSBC, our funder, to create Taqaddam.

 Melanie Relton, director of skills and education in the MENA region at the British Council, said: “Taqaddam aligns with the British Council’s vision of creating positive life outcomes for individuals, particularly young people, by giving them the skills for work and life.
 It makes economic and social sense for us to invest in Taqaddam, as social and economic changes can only be achieved through investment and by expanding opportunities for young people.”